Probabilistically checkable proof: Definition

-The shorthand notation PCP[r(n), q(n)] is sometimes used for PCP1, ½[r(n), q(n)].
-The complexity class PCP is defined as PCP1, ½[O(log n), O(1)].
+The shorthand notation [r(n), q(n)] is sometimes used for _{1, 1/2}[r(n), q(n)].
+The complexity class PCP is defined as _{1, 1/2}[O(log n), O(1)].

 History and significance

 The theory of probabilistically checkable proofs studies the power of probabilistically checkable proof systems under various restrictions of the parameters (completeness, soundness, randomness complexity, query complexity, and alphabet size).
 It has applications to computational complexity (in particular hardness of approximation) and cryptography.